Concussions: everything you need to know

 A concussion occurs after a bump, blow, or jolt to the head, resulting in symptoms such as headaches, dizziness, and fatigue.
-After an assessment by a physician and physiotherapist, concussions can be treated with a tailored exercise and rehabilitation program and are usually treated for 3 to 4 weeks or until fully recovered.
+After an assessment by a physician, physiotherapist or athletic therapist, concussions can be treated with a tailored exercise and rehabilitation program and are usually treated for 2 to 4 weeks or until fully recovered.
 Some simple ways to help prevent a concussion include wearing a helmet when riding a bike and playing sports, using appropriate footwear to avoid falls, and wearing a seatbelt when in a motor vehicle.

 What are the symptoms of a concussion?

 During a concussion, the brain is jolted and pushed up against the skull causing damage and bruising.